z-adams/Tutorials/Pointers/pointers.md

-The utility of a single, dynamically allocated `int` is not apparent, since such an object can simply be passed by value with minimal overhead, but this concept is a precursor to one of the most powerful tools in all of programming: dynamic arrays.
+The utility of a single, dynamically allocated `int` is not apparent, since such an object can simply be passed by value with minimal overhead, but this concept is a precursor to one of the most useful tools in all of programming: dynamic arrays.
 All data which goes on the "stack" (another region of memory like the "heap"; all of our normal variables, and anything else that isn't created with `malloc()` goes here) has a requirement imposed on it: the size of the data must